-Total net position of the Authority decreased 5% from the prior year.
+Total net position of the Authority increased 15% from the prior year.
 The first category, net investment in capital assets, represents the Authority's equity position, net of related debt, with regards to land, facilities, and equipment.
-The 5% decrease from the prior year was due to the net effect of asset acquisitions, depreciation expense, and capital debt activity.
+The 16% increase from the prior year was due to the net effect of, depreciation expense and repayment of capital debt.
 The second category, restricted for debt service, is restricted by debt covenants.
-The decrease of 15% in this category was due to the payoff of a loan.
-The final category, unrestricted, is available for any lawful purpose of the Authority and did not change significantly from the prior year.
+The final category, unrestricted, is available for any lawful purpose of the Authority.